-Even though businesses or organizations that do not have cash constraints today, they quickly could find themselves in that situation in the future.
+Even businesses or organizations that do not have cash constraints today can quickly find themselves in that situation in the future.
 A cash need “surprise” can put unnecessary stress on a company and the management team.
-All companies should develop a cash flow report or statement (often called a sources and uses of cash report) comprised of three sections:
+All companies should develop a cash flow statement or report (often called a sources and uses of cash report) comprised of three sections:

 Let’s define these concepts:

 - Financing Activities are events that generally involve changes in debt or the raising of capital.